 The 2012 Cape Town Agreement is aimed at facilitating better control of fishing vessel safety by flag, port and coastal States.
 It is also expected to contribute to the fight against IUU fishing.

 The treaty will enter into force 12 months after at least 22 States, with an aggregate 3,600 fishing vessels of 24 m in length and over operating on the high seas have expressed their consent to be bound by it.
-To date (May 2019), 11 countries have ratified the Cape Town Agreement: Belgium, Congo, Denmark, France, Germany, Iceland, Netherlands, Norway, Saint Kitts and Nevis, South Africa and Spain.
-Between them, they have an aggregate of 1,413 fishing vessels of 24 m in length and over operating on the high seas.The Cape Town Agreement: Ensuring Safe Seas and Combatting Illegal Fishing
+To date (November 2019), 13 countries have ratified the Cape Town Agreement: Belgium, Cook Islands, Congo, Denmark, France, Germany, Iceland, Netherlands, Norway, Saint Kitts and Nevis, Sao Tome and Principe, South Africa and Spain.
+Between them, they have an aggregate of just over 1,410 fishing vessels of 24 m in length and over operating on the high seas.The Cape Town Agreement: Ensuring Safe Seas and Combatting Illegal Fishing

 What does a country need to do to ratify the Cape Town Agreement and how can IMO help?